iwillspeak/ullage/docs/90-ullage-0.1.md

  * Function
  * Tuples, (including the unit tuple?)

-As far as further user defined types I'd like a full algabraic data type set with sum and product types.
-Unsure if this should be through asigning names to unknown types or with an explict syntax as in Rust.
+As far as further user defined types I'd like a full algebraic data type set with sum and product types.
+Unsure if this should be through assigning names to unknown types or with an explicit syntax as in Rust.
 E.g.:

 ```ullage
 type Foo = Number | String